Responding to Selection Criteria

 - Aptitude suggests suitability to carry out a task or role.
 That is, you have a leaning towards a particular skill or quality, such as, aptitude for policy formulation.

-- Capacity can mean that you are able to or qualified to perform a task.
+- Capacity demonstrates you are qualified to perform a task.
 It suggests that you have the necessary skill or quality but may not have demonstrated it to any major extent.

 - Background in is often used to refer to educational or professional or technical qualifications or areas of specialisation.

-- Experience in means you must have done the work.
+- Experience in means you have done the work.